 What should be reported under CSRD?

 Companies will need to report on seven key areas of their business related to sustainability.
-One such area relates to people's measures. which require companies to report and provide an explanation around 47 specific people metric related to their business.
+One such area relates to people's measures. which require companies to report and provide an explanation on 30+ specific people metric related to their business.